Next: Sociology and Anthropology (SAN)

 256 through 260.
 Topics in Anthropology

 Selected topics of current interest in anthropology.
-Recent topics have included Latin America - Cultural Politics and Social Movements; Language, Culture, and Communities; and The Black Woman in America.
+Recent topics have included Latin America - Cultural Politics and Social Movements; Anthropology of the South; and Language, Culture, and Communities.
 (Social Science)

 271. Women's Roles in Cross-Cultural Perspective

 Study of gender roles in cross-cultural perspective, with an emphasis on the symbolic approach to roles of women.
 Topics include socialization, religion, female symbols, matrifocality, rites of passage, taboos, work, aging, and modernization.
 Prerequisite: either ANT 101 or WST 171.
-Alternate years.
+Offered every third year.
 (Social Science) MONAGAN

 280/380.
 Internship: see Courses 280/380.